rdang-nhu/Sample_Efficient_Tuning_Curves/README.md

 This is the source code for the paper **Adaptive Tuning Curve Widths improve Sample Efficient Learning**.
-This code implements
+The described algorithms are implemented and benchmarked.

 ## Installing the repository and packages requirements